dvrpc/network-routing/documentation/analysis_sidewalk_gap.md

 ## [Prepare & Export Data Products for Visualization](../sidewalk_gaps/data_viz)

+- Merge the PA and NJ centerlines together with `sidewalk combine-centerlines`

+- Clean up the OSM highway tags with `sidewalk scrub-osm-tags`

-- Create a hexagon layer that covers the region, and identify the following conditions:
+- **Need to update:** Create a hexagon layer that covers the region, and identify the following conditions:
     - number of unique islands
     - difference between high/low connectivity values
     - length of centerlines that are missing sidewalks

-- The results of this analytic process are exported to file with (TODO - wire up command).
-These outputs are used in interactive webmaps.
+- ***The results of this analytic process are exported to file with (TODO - wire up command).*** These outputs are used in interactive webmaps.
 The code for these maps are contained within another GitHub repository - https://github.com/dvrpc/sidewalk-data-viz